beurar/Viceroys-STALKER-ALife/README.md

   `VSA_stormGasRadius`, `VSA_stormGasDensity` and `VSA_stormGasVertical`
   CBA settings.

+### Blowouts
+* Severe emission waves triggered via the included functions.
+* AI and players caught outside of shelter are lethal casualties by default.
+* Behaviour can be toggled through the `VSA_killAIEmission` CBA setting.

 ### Zombification
 * Tracks dead units and may reanimate them as zombies after a delay.
 * Integrates with **WebKnight’s Zombies & Demons** to handle the zombies themselves.